Ever wish you could literally draw on your screen in Ubuntu Linux?

 Well, there’s a new GNOME Shell extension that lets you do exactly that: draw on the Linux desktop.

-Adding to the options is the suitably titled “Draw on Your Screen” extension for GNOME Shell.
+But the suitably titled “Draw on Your Screen” extension for GNOME Shell adds to those options.

 The ‘Draw on Your Screen’ extension offers a simple, straight-forward way to point at, call-out, circle, annotate or draw attention to something on your desktop or computer screen.